+The CFPB published its seventh Semi-Annual Report to Congress in November 2015.78 This report provides Congress and the American people with an update on our mission, activities, accomplishments and publications since our last semi-annual report and contains additional information required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 The CFPB also continues to post a variety of reports to illustrate progress in several areas of the Bureau's operations and activities.
-Recent reports posted to the CFPB's website include the No FEAR Act Annual Report for Fiscal Year 2014, the Equal Employment Opportunity Program Status Report for Fiscal Year 2014, the 2014 Fair Lending Report, the 2014 Office of Minority and Women Inclusion Annual Report to Congress, a data point on credit invincibles, a report on reverse mortgage advertisements and consumer risks, the Bureau's Spring 2015 Semi-Annual Report and Summer 2015 Supervisory Highlights, the Plain Writing Act Compliance Report of 2015, and a report on leveraging technology to empower mortgage consumers at closing.
+Reports posted to the CFPB's website during the second half of the fiscal year 2014 Consumer Response Annual Report, the 2015 Fair Debt Collection Practices Annual Report, the Bureau's Arbitration Study Report, the Winter 2015 edition of Supervisory Highlights, a report on financial education and well-being, the Bureau's annual Human Capital report, annual 1017(e)(4) appropriations report, and reports on college credit card agreements and medical debt..
+79 Reports published during the first half of the fiscal year include the No FEAR Act Annual Report for Fiscal Year 2014, the Equal Employment Opportunity Program Status Report for Fiscal Year 2014, the 2014 Fair Lending Report, the 2014 Office of Minority and Women Inclusion Annual Report to Congress, a data point on credit invincibles, a report on reverse mortgage advertisements and consumer risks, the Bureau's Spring 2015 Semi-Annual Report and Summer 2015 Supervisory Highlights, the Plain Writing Act Compliance Report of 2015, and a report on leveraging technology to empower mortgage consumers at closing.